-Graeme is a director of several private companies and the founder of Wind Over Water, a family Foundation supporting conservation, medical research, the arts and social programmes.
+Graeme is a director of several private companies and the founder of Wind Over Water, a family foundation supporting conservation, medical research, the arts and social programmes.

-Graeme is a member of the Board Executive, Remuneration and Audit Committees and a Fellow of the Australian Institute of Company Directors.
+Graeme is a member of the AWC Board Executive, Remuneration and Audit Committees and a Fellow of the Australian Institute of Company Directors.

-Michelle has been a Director at AWC since 2012.
+Michelle has been a Director at AWC since 2013.
 With a Bachelor of Arts (Honours), a Master of Commerce, a BA in Fine Arts and a background in corporate communications, Michelle is an exhibiting artist, a director of several private companies, as well as a Trustee of the Sir William Dobell Art Foundation.